 II.
-FFY 2022 Project Funding Requirements and Project Selection
+FFY 2023 Project Funding Requirements and Project Selection

-Hawai'i is expected to receive a federal capitalization grant of \$8,961,000.00 under the FFY 2022 Base CWSRF Appropriations Act and \$14,509,000.00 under the FFY 2022 BIL CWSRF Appropriations Act (i.e., \$13,785,000.00 for BIL CWSRF General Supplemental and \$724,000.00 BIL CWSRF EC Supplemental).
+Hawai'i is expected to receive a federal capitalization grant of \$5,809,000.00 under the FFY 2023 Base CWSRF Appropriations Act and \$17,791,000.00 under the FFY 2023 BIL CWSRF Appropriations Act (i.e., \$16,144,000.00 for BIL CWSRF General Supplemental and \$1,647,000.00 BIL CWSRF EC Supplemental).
 The following requirements apply:

 - 1. American Iron and Steel (AIS): Funds made available from the CWSRF may not be used for a project for the construction, alteration, maintenance, or repair of treatment works unless all the iron and steel products used in the project are produced in the United States.
-EPA provides AIS national waivers including the use of a de minimis waiver for projects. - 2.
-Fiscal Sustainability Plan (FSP): For applicable CWSRF projects involving repair, replacement, or expansion of a publicly owned treatment works, the recipient of a loan shall develop and
+EPA provides AIS national waivers including the use of a de minimis waiver for projects. - Fiscal Sustainability Plan (FSP): For applicable CWSRF projects involving repair, replacement, or expansion of publicly owned treatment works, the recipient of a loan shall develop and implement an FSP or certify that the recipient has developed and implemented an FSP that includes: - a. an introduction indicating whom the document is prepared for and stating the purpose of the document; - b. an asset inventory of critical assets that are a part of the treatment works, which includes, but is not limited to: - i. type of asset; - ii. installation date; - iii. asset condition; - iv. estimated useful remaining life; - v. service history; - c. an evaluation of the condition and performance of inventoried assets or asset groupings;

-- a. an introduction indicating who the document is prepared for and stating the purpose of the document; - b. an asset inventory of critical assets that are a part of the treatment works, which includes, but is not limited to: - i. type of asset; - ii. installation date; - iii. asset condition; - iv. estimated useful remaining life; - v. service history; - c. an evaluation of the condition and performance of inventoried assets or asset groupings; - d. a certification that the recipient has evaluated and will be implementing water and energy conservation efforts as part of the plan; and - e. a fiscal plan for maintaining, repairing, and, as necessary, replacing the treatment works and a plan for funding such activities. - 3.
+- d. a certification that the recipient has evaluated and will be implementing water and energy conservation efforts as part of the plan; and - e. a fiscal plan for maintaining, repairing, and, as necessary, replacing the treatment works and a plan for funding such activities. - 3.
 Cost and Effectiveness Analysis: For applicable CWSRF projects, the recipient of a loan shall certify that the recipient: - a. has studied and evaluated the cost and effectiveness of the processes, materials, techniques, and technologies for carrying out the proposed project or activity for which assistance is sought under this title; and - b. has selected, to the maximum extent practicable, a project or activity that maximizes the potential for efficient water use, reuse, recapture, and conservation, and energy conservation, taking into account: - i. the cost of constructing the project or activity; - ii. the cost of operating and maintaining the project or activity over the life of the project or activity; and - iii. the cost of replacing the project or activity. - 4.
 Green Project Reserve (GPR): To the extent that there are sufficient eligible project applications, not less than 10% of the capitalization grant shall be used by the state for projects to address green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.
 Various minimum amounts are to be allocated to the GPR.
 Table 1 shows how this requirement will be met. - a.
 Base CWSRF GPR: - i.
-During SFY 2022, the plan was to assign the FFY 2021 GPR amount to the project C150054-46 West Maui Recycled Water System Expansion.
-However, the awarded bid amount was less than expected and the County of Maui did not need CWSRF funds for that awarded contract (also known as "phase 2" contract).
-Furthermore, there were no shovel-ready projects that met the GPR eligibility criteria. - During SFY 2023, the plan is to assign the FFY 2021 GPR amount, \$1,230,600.00, and the FFY 2022 GPR amount, estimated to be \$896,100.00, to a future C150054-46 West Maui Recycled Water System Expansion contract (also known as "phase 3 and 4" contract).
+During SFY 2024, the plan is to assign the FFY 2023 GPR amount, estimated to be \$580,900.00, to C150051-84 Honouliuli WWTP Solids Process Biogas Cleaning and Storage. - b.
+BIL CWSRF General Supplemental GPR: - During SFY 2024, the plan is to assign the FFY 2023 GPR amount, estimated to be \$1,614,400.00 to NPS0048-11 Oahu Green Stormwater Infrastructure (GSI) Implementation Plan. - c.
+BIL CWSRF EC GPR: - i.
+During SFY 2024, the plan is to assign the FFY 2023 GPR amount.
+However, the details will be finalized in an amendment to this IUP.